MLGGAMER821/blueOS/README.md

-all made with one file
+ALl made with one file download to run